Who are the Institutional Holders in McEwen Mining Inc. (MUX)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for McEwen Mining Inc. (MUX) is a “Buy”.
 4 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 4 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-McEwen Mining Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at -$0.01 with sales reaching $28.88M over the same period.The EPS is expected to shrink by -24.10% this year, but quarterly earnings will post -9.50% year-over-year.
-Quarterly sales are estimated to shrink -10.80% in year-over-year returns.
+McEwen Mining Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at -$0.01 with sales reaching $33.52M over the same period.The EPS is expected to shrink by -128.70% this year, but quarterly earnings will post 47.20% year-over-year.

 McEwen Mining Inc. (MUX) Insider Activity